progressivis/progressivis/doc/custom_modules.md

 New modules can be programmed in Python.
 They require some understanding of the internals of ProgressiVis.
 We introduce the main mechanisms step by step here.

 To summarize, a module has a simple life cycle.
 It is first created and then connected to other modules in a dataflow graph.
 At some later point, it is validated by the scheduler.
 If something is wrong, it is not installed in the dataflow of the scheduler since the program created is invalid in some way and should be fixed by the user.
-For example, an input slot is connected to an incompatible output slot somewhere in the dataflow or a mandatory slot is not connected.
+For example, an input slot is connected to an incompatible output slot somewhere in the dataflow, or a mandatory slot is not connected.

 Once the dataflow graph is validated, the module is runnable but **blocked**.
 The scheduler will decide at some point to try to unblock and run it (explained later).
 When the module is **run**, its method `run_step()` is called with a few parameters; this is where the execution takes place.